jakeprobst/erlogtrisy2k/README.md

 # ErlogTris Y2K
 this is basically a joke gone too far or something

+So this dude one day made this kanji tetris game but it was bad at the tetris part and when we told him [all](http://www.twitch.tv/toastermage/c/6304119) the [problems](www.twitch.tv/flamerokz/c/6296638) with it he got all angsty and renamed it to Jake and Flamerokz New Age Tetris 2K6.

+And thus, ErlogTris Y2k.

 # installation
 So in an attempt to keep anyone from actually compiling this to make fun of how